 Santa Clara Pueblo, NM, Grades K-6

-It is the mission of the Kha'p'o Community School to nurture children through education that embodies Kha'p'o Owinge culture, language, and values that is academically challenging and enjoyable.
-Working together as a community, we enable them to be proficient Tewa and English speakesr, support their physical and emotional well-being, encourage their critical thinking and imagination, and inspire their love of learning.
+It is the Mission of the Kha’p’o Community School to nurture our children through education that embodies Kha’p’o Owingeh culture, language and values that is academically challenging and enjoyable.
+Working together as a community we enable them to be proficient Tewa and English speakers, support their physical and emotional well-being, encourage their critical thinking and imagination, and inspire their love of learning.

 Shiprock, New Mexico, Grades K-2